The Historic Laugarbrekka on the Snæfellsnes Peninsula and Guðríður Þorbjarnardóttir

 A statue of Þorfinnur karlsefni in Reykjavík, Guðríður's third husband

 Guðríður married her third husband, Þorfinnur karlsefni Þórðarson, in Greenland, and sailed to America with a large group of people (60 men and 5 women).
-They brought with them livestock as they wanted to settle in this new land.

 You will find Þorfinnur's statue in front of Hrafnista and Laugarásbíó cinema in Reykjavík.
 With him, she sailed to America where their son, Snorri, was born, most likely the first European child to be born in America.